diwu1990/UnarySim/sw/README.md

 2. **Random Number**:
 The random numbers (_rand_) are to be compared with the source data in order to generate the bit streams.
 To notice, source data is in _unipolar/bipolar_ format, while random numbers are integers.
 To compare them, source data requires to scale up by the _bitwidth_ of random numbers.
-At each cycle, if the _round(source * 2^bitwidth) > rand_, a bit of logic 1 in the bit stream will be generated; otherwise, a bit of logic 0 will be generated.
+At each cycle, if _round(source * 2^bitwidth) > rand_, a bit of logic 1 in the bit stream will be generated; otherwise, a bit of logic 0 will be generated.
 To support sufficiently long bit streams, the type of _random number_ is suggested to be _**'torch.long'**_.

 3. **Bit Stream**: